JeevanaSandhya3/Water_quality/README.md

-Water quality forecasting using Fork
+Water quality forecasting using Flask